-The heritage of the Great Barrier Reef — including its places, values and experiences — shapes and drives what this precious ecosystem is like now and how it is managed.
+The heritage of the Great Barrier Reef — including its places, values and experiences — dates back thousands of years, and shapes and drives what this precious ecosystem is like now and how it is managed.

 Protecting the Reef’s heritage will help ensure it can be enjoyed by future generations.